Guess How Much I Love You: 2011 TV series

-In 2011, an animated adaptation of Guess How Much I Love You began airing through Canada's TVO Kids and United States' Disney Junior.
+In 2011, an animated adaptation of Guess How Much I Love You began airing through Canada's TVO Kids and the United States' Disney Junior.
 The show is produced by SLR Productions Australia (Suzanne Ryan) and Scrawl Studios and distributed by CCI Entertainment.
 Reception for the show has been positive and in 2013, it received an AACTA Award nomination for "Best Children's Television Series".
-It was renewed for a second season.
+By 2015, it was renewed for a second season.